DM587/dm587.github.io/_assignments/asg-tryout.md

 - You do not need to submit or take any action in ItsLearning.

-- To assess your results visit dalila.imada.sdu.dk (you will not receive the file named grades.txt).
+- To assess your results visit <https://dalila.imada.sdu.dk> (you will not receive the file named grades.txt).

 ```python